byu-biophysics-archive/Manual_tomo_annotate/README.md

 Please do your best to follow the below conventions so all the data can stay organized.
 They're not set in stone, but we do need to make sure we know where all the data is and that everyone can find it easily.

 #### File Structure for Annotation Data
-Note: the `env_setup.sh` and `start_segment.sh` scripts should auto-build these directories.
+Note: the `env_setup.sh` and `annotate.sh` scripts should auto-build these directories.
 They **will not** end up in the GitHub repo, as tomograms are too big to store there.
 So, don't worry that these files do not show up on the repository, as we will primarily be storing files on the supercomputer.

 **Note:** DO NOT move the segmentation_data directory or its subdirectories from where they are created.
 Doing so will make the other scripts non-functional, as they will not be able to find the folders.